cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 When blocks are received, Tendermint calls the `DeliverTx` method to pass the information to the application layer for interpretation and possible state machine transition.

 Additionally, `BeginBlock` and `EndBlock` messages are broadcast even if blocks contain no transactions.
 This provides positive confirmation of basic connectivity and no operation time periods.
 These methods facilitate the execution of scheduled processes that should run in any case because they call methods at the application level where developers can define processes.
-It is wise to be cautious about adding too much computational weight at the start or completion of each block since the blocks arrive at approximately one-second intervals and too much work could slow down your blockchain.
+It is wise to be cautious about adding too much computational weight at the start or completion of each block since the blocks arrive at approximately seven-second intervals and too much work could slow down your blockchain.

 Any application that uses Tendermint for consensus must implement the Application Blockchain Interface.
 Fortunately, you do not have to do this manually because the Cosmos SDK provides a boilerplate known as the BaseApp to get you started.